 The first thing you need to consider when packing for a camping trip is whether you really need the gadget in question and are actually going to use it.
 I’ve carried about backup solar lamps for days at a time and never used them, wishing I had left them at home.

 Pick the camping gadgets that you’ll either definitely use or will get you out of trouble if you find yourself in one.

 First off, pack your backpack and see what space you have left.
 This will let you know what room you have left for camping gadgets.
 You can then look at the dimensions of the gadget in question and make a call on whether it’ll fit in your pack or the car when you go on your next adventure.

 Every camping gadget selected in the review was included thanks to its small dimensions for its category.
 So they are all about small as they get, and you’ll find the dimensions under each of the reviews.

 Another factor is weight, especially when you’re backpacking and hiking from campsite to campsite.
-The last thing you need is to be weighed down by extras and by shaving a few ounces off every item you buy for your trip, so you can bring your overall pack weight down considerably.
+The last thing you need is to be weighed down by extras and by shaving a few ounces off every item you buy for your camping trip, so you can bring your overall pack weight down considerably.

 All the camping gadgets in the review were hand-selected to be a light as possible to ensure they don’t add any extra strain to your back or pack.

 A final question to ask yourself when shopping for camping gadgets is – does it require a power supply?
 Like propane, electricity, gas, or fuel cartridges.
 If you need to carry these along with you, then you’re going to end up adding a lot of weight to your pack and perhaps taking up valuable space.

 In order to be safe when you’re wandering around the wilderness, never swap out and essential for a gadget.
 Anything that provides warmth, food, shelter, and hydration needs to go at the top of the list, followed by devices that guide you or get you out of trouble like a GPS, compass, knife, and multi-tool.